talkkonnect/talkkonnect/README.md

 I have tried to make the talKKonnect source code readable and stable to the best of my ability.
 Time permitting I will continue to work and learn from all those people who give feedback and show interest in using talkkonnect.

 [talKKonnect](http://www.talkkonnect.com) was originally created to have the form factor and functionality of a desktop transceiver.
 With community feedback we started to push the envelope to make it more versatile and scalable as you can see from the rich feature list.
+We also later added announcement and PA abilities to make talkkonnect support IP-Speaker functionality.

 Pictures and detailed information of my builds can be found on my [blog](https://www.talkkonnect.com) and on [facebook](https://www.facebook.com/talkkonnect)